Three-Story Porch Recovery

 Proposed Solution: The original contractor proposed the installation of three brick support columns, each underpinned with a helical pile.
 However, after initial excavation of the area, it was found that drilled concrete pilings had already been installed, making the original proposed solution obsolete.

 Outcome: The professionals at Alabama Ram Jack designed a new solution while not incurring a substantial increase in cost.
 Ram Jack engineers designed a steel frame to fit around each of the drilled concrete piers.
-The three steel frames would be supported by two helical piles each, providing the three-story porch with the structural stability it needs to remain stable and safe while preventing further damage.
+The three steel frames would be supported by two helical piles each, providing the three-story porch with the structural support it needs to remain stable and safe while preventing further damage.

 After the successful installation of the steel frames and helical piles, the drilled concrete piers were cut so the structure would be entirely supported by the new steel frames and piles.
 The structure was lifted 1 in. to achieve maximum practical recovery.

 Download the full case study in pdf format